quijaman1988/SusanBuckDWAnotes/03_Laravel/29_Email.md

 </p>
 ```

-Alternatively, you can use a service such as [Mailtrap](http://mailtrap.io) which will pipe all outgoing email into a single development inbox.
+Alternatively, you can use a service such as [Mailtrap](http://mailtrap.io) which will pipe all outgoing email into a single development inbox (discussed in lecture).